numbas/editor/docs/question/reference.rst

 Each question has one or more *parts*.

 In the editor, parts are displayed in a list on the right of a page; you can click on a part in the list to start editing it.
-You can drag up or down a part to change its position in the question.
+You can drag a part up or down to change its position in the question.

 .. image:: images/add-a-part.png
     :alt: The "add a part" section.
 There is a button for each part type, followed by the "more parts" button.

 To add a new part to your question, click the :guilabel:`Add a part` button at the bottom of the list, then click on one of the part types shown.
-Click on the :guilabel:`more part types` button to browse the list of custom part types available to you.
 You can filter the list by typing keywords in the search box at the top.
+Built-in part types are shown first, followed by any :ref:`custom part types <custom-part-types>` you have access to.

 See :ref:`parts` for more on part settings.